ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-iam-vrealize.md

 - Local IDs - These IDs are local to the application.
 - SSH IDs - These IDs are used to access the Linux® VMs that host the applications

-## IBM Cloud for VMware Solutions infrastructure AD domain
+## VMware Solutions infrastructure AD domain
 {: #fss-iam-vrealize-ad}

 The IBM Cloud™ for VMware Solutions infrastructure AD domain holds the resource objects and user accounts for the administration of the VMware platform only.